 Alcohol is attracted to the membranes of the nerve cells.
 This membrane is called the myelin sheath.
 The myelin sheath surrounds each nerve cell.
 The alcohol thus affects their function.

 When a sensory nerve is damaged in this way, you get the tingling, pain and numbness.
-When a motor nerve is damaged, it impairs the bodies motor functions.
+When a motor nerve is damaged, it impairs the motor functions as motor nerves tell the muscles what to do.

 This disorder is termed “alcohol induced neuropathy”.